Rürup Pension Calculator: Does a Rürup Pension work for you?

 Tax benefits of Rürup Rente

-During the so-called "Ansparphase" or 'pay-in' phase, contributions are mostly tax deductible.
-In 2022, 94 % of contributions are tax deductible.
-From 2023 on 100 % is tax deductible, so you do not need to pay any income taxes on the part of your income that you contribute to your Rürup pension fund.
+During the so-called “Ansparphase” or 'pay-in' phase, contributions are from 2023 onward 100 % tax-deductible, so you do not need to pay any income taxes on the part of your income that you contribute to your Rürup pension fund.

 Investment options for the Rürup pension pay-in phase